Sum1Solutions/ai-agents/README.md

-# AI Medical Agents
+# AI Agents

-AI Medical Agents is a Next.js application that allows users to interact with AI-powered medical agents.
+AI Agents is a Next.js application that allows users to interact with AI-powered agents.
 These agents can simulate various roles in a medical setting, such as physicians, front desk staff, and certified nursing assistants (CNAs).
+The goal of this project was to help experience the capabilities of OpenAI's GPT models in a practical setting developing usable software solutions.

 ## Overview